 In addition, oil-free roasting allows the natural flavors of the vegetables to shine through, giving you a purer taste experience.
 It’s a perfect choice for those following a whole food, plant-based diet, ensuring that the nutrients and antioxidants of the veggies remain intact without the interference of added fats.

-If you want to discover more about why eating oils is not recommended for those eating a whole food, plant-based diet, read my article, Are Oils OK to Eat on a Whole Food, Plant-Based Diet?
+If you want to discover why eating oils is not recommended for those eating a whole food, plant-based diet, read my article, Are Oils OK to Eat on a Whole Food, Plant-Based Diet?

 Types of Vegetables That Can Be Roasted